ryancdickson/staging/docs/BR.md

 The validity interval of an OCSP response is the difference in time between the `thisUpdate` and `nextUpdate` field, inclusive.
 For purposes of computing differences, a difference of 3,600 seconds shall be equal to one hour, and a difference of 86,400 seconds shall be equal to one day, ignoring leap-seconds.

-A certificate serial is "assigned" if:

-- a Certificate or Precertificate with that serial number has been issued by the Issuing CA; or
+A certificate serial is "assigned" if a Certificate or Precertificate with that serial number has been issued by the Issuing CA. A certificate serial is "unassigned" if it is not "assigned".
-- a Precertificate with that serial number has been issued by a Precertificate Signing Certificate, as defined in [Section 7.1.2.4](#7124-technically-constrained-precertificate-signing-ca-certificate-profile), associated with the Issuing CA.

-A certificate serial is "unassigned" if it is not "assigned".

 The following SHALL apply for communicating the status of Certificates and Precertificates which include an Authority Information Access extension with an `id-ad-ocsp` accessMethod.